davidralphlewis/binaryephemera/_notes/Getting-Things-Done.md

 5. Keep a someday/maybe list
 6. Run a [[Weekly-Review]] regularly.

-(I haven't actually read it but have digested numerous summaries.)
+~~(I haven't actually read it but have digested numerous summaries.)~~ - Rectifying that now, will revise these notes.

 This is fine by itself.
 Writing every task down in a [[brain-dump]] helps clear your mind, and is a good example of the [[Extended-Mind]] theory.
 Checking on them regularly is also a good idea.
 I do both all the time.